Psyd-exx/bank-management-system-cpp/README.md

 # Bank Management System
-A management system for banks.
+A simple management system for banks.

+## Features
+- Register accounts
+- Log into accounts
+- Deposit and Withdraw money
+- Transfer money to other registered accounts